+Are you a grandparent or other relative raising another family member’s child?
+You are not alone.
 Grandfamilies – or extended family members and close family friends and the children they raise – are growing in numbers.
-More than 2.7 million children are being raised in grandfamilies without any parents in the home.
+More than2.7 million children are being raised in grandfamilies without any parents in the home.
 Although we don’t know how many, we believe many of the children in grandfamilies have disabilities or special needs.
 Often they may have disabilities because of the situations that led to them being cared for in a grandfamily.
 Some of them may develop disabilities if they do not receive services to help them while they are young.

 The guide seeks to answer some of the most often asked questions from grandfamilies like yours who have children with disabilities.
 When answering, we will give basic information about the major programs that can help you and your family.
 For example, as a first step, you may want the child evaluated to learn more about their physical or mental health challenges so you can get help.
 This guide will explain that process.
 The guide also goes over questions concerning monthly cash payments, health insurance, and other public services that may be available to help you and the child you’re raising.
 For example, we’ll explore how to get early intervention services for children birth to age 3, and preschool and special education and related services for older children.
 This guide also has a resource section that tells you where you can go to find more information and get help.